redwoodjs/redwood/packages/api/README.md

 1. Everything (i.e. sdl and services) is imported
 2. The services are wrapped into resolvers
 3. The sdl and resolvers are merged/stitched into a schema

+@todo Remove use ofg ApolloServer and change to Helx/Envelop
 4. The ApolloServer is instantiated with said merged/stitched schema and context

 These four steps map quite nicely to these four "code" steps, some of which are doing a little more under-the-hood than others: